hurter3/LionsTour2021SA/README.md

 ## **Credits**

-The code institute tutors must be mentioned for their valuable recomendations and patience.<br>
+The code institute tutors must be mentioned for their valuable recomendations and patience.
+The guidance from my mentor Aaron Sinnott was valuable.<br>
-I used www.w3schools.com ,www.stackoverflow in conjuction with the CI mini projects.
+I used www.w3schools.com , www.stackoverflow and youtube tutorials in conjuction with the CI mini projects.
+The product images where sourced from google image search with no copyright restictions.
+I emailed Cantebury the official suppliers explaining I request permission to use the images for a CI project and I would not be selling the items.
+In turn I would mention them in my project, however they never responded.

 <hr />